For the greater good

 As part of its curriculum, the University of Auckland Business School works closely with market research industry leaders to provide students with real-life projects.
-Each year, the students work on a research project for a deserving organisation, and in 2019, the New Zealand Housing Foundation was selected.
+Each year, the students work on a research project for a deserving organization, and in 2019, the New Zealand Housing Foundation was selected.

-This project represents not only the partnership between the business world and academia, but also has the charitable element of working with a non-profit group.
-It gives students hands-on experience, gives businesses a chance to work with the next generation of researchers and gives back to the community.
+This project represents not only the partnership between the business world and academia but also has the charitable element of working with a non-profit group.
+It gives students hands-on experience, gives businesses a chance to work with the next generation of researchers, and gives back to the community.

-Broken into small groups, around 60 students conducted an intensive 12-week project that brought the process of market research to life, including hands-on work in stages like client briefing, research design, fieldwork (qual and quant), analysis and presentation of results.
+Broken into small groups, around 60 students conducted an intensive 12-week project that brought the process of market research to life, including hands-on work in stages like client briefing, research design, fieldwork (qual and quant), analysis, and presentation of results.
 This gave students invaluable work experience they can now take with them into their careers.

 In addition, the students worked side-by-side with seasoned industry mentors, who represented a cross-section of the business and market research community.
 Being a mentee has long been held up as a fantastic way to expand knowledge and skills, gain valuable advice from a more experienced person, and build professional networks.
-The programme takes this one step further by offering future career opportunities through ‘speed-networking’ interview sessions with the local business community.
+The program takes this one step further by offering future career opportunities through ‘speed-networking’ interview sessions with the local business community.

 We found that students loved this opportunity to give back to the local community.
 Some of their comments included:

 - ‘The fact that it was a real-world client with an important mission made the research project more than just an assignment.’

 - ‘I loved that the organization was a charity with a good cause.’

 - ‘I really loved that it was a real-life organization with real data.’